 Results & Discussion

 The average cumulative oxygen uptake of each set of bottles is shown in Figure 2.
-There is a dose response, where the 5000 ppm Test Substance bottles showed the lowest oxygen uptake, the 1000 ppm bottles showing the next lowest oxygen uptake, and the 100, 10, and 1 ppm showing comparable oxygen uptake with the substrate control.
-This indicates that the biomass is inhibited by increasing concentrations of Test Substance.
-At approximately 18 hours, both the 5000 ppm bottles and the 1000 ppm bottles show an increase in oxygen uptake, which suggests that the biomass was able to adapt or acclimate to the presence of Test Substance.
+There is a dose-response, where the 5000 ppm Test Substance bottles showed the lowest oxygen uptake, the 1000 ppm bottles showed the next lowest oxygen uptake, and the 100, 10, and 1 ppm showed comparable oxygen uptake with the substrate control.
+This indicates that the biomass is inhibited by increasing concentrations of the Test Substance.
+At approximately 18 hours, both the 5000 ppm bottles and the 1000 ppm bottles show an increase in oxygen uptake, which suggests that the biomass was able to adapt or acclimate to the presence of the Test Substance.

 Final data following the respirometer study is shown in Table 2. sCOD data shows that the bottles below 100 ppm Test Substance removed most of the sCOD in the bottles, while the bottles with 100 ppm and above of Test Substance did not remove most of the sCOD in the bottles.
 Chemical constituent testing shows that between 49.8% and 84.7% of the Test Substance was removed from each bottle, indicating that biological treatment of the test substance is possible.